pupilfirst/pupilfirst/UPGRADING.md

 If you encounter any problems while following these instruction, please [submit an issue](https://github.com/pupilfirst/pupilfirst/issues/new) to bring it to our notice.

+## 2020.3

+- Introduced required environment variable `DEFAULT_SENDER_EMAIL_ADDRESS`.
+Prior to this, the default sender email id was assumed to be `noreply@pupilfirst.com`.

 ## 2020.2

 - Introduced required environment variable `AWS_REGION`.
 Prior to this, the region was assumed to be `us-east-1`; set the correct value for your S3 bucket.